GWeindel/hmp/README.md

 ### Follow-up

-For examples on how to use the package when the number of bumps are unkown, or to compare stage durations across conditions see the tutorial notebooks:
+For examples on how to use the package when the number of transition events/stages is unkown, or to compare stage durations across conditions see the tutorial notebooks:
 - Load EEG data (tutorial 1)
-- Estimating a given number of bumps (tutorial 2)
+- Estimating a given number of events (tutorial 2)
-- Test for the number of bumps that best explains the data (tutorial 3)
+- Test for the number of events that best explains the data (tutorial 3)
 - Testing differences across conditions (tutorial 4)